 - talking to a doctor about antidepressant, antianxiety, or antipsychotic medications

-- trying to reduce or resolve sources of stress, such as conflicts at home or workplace demands
+- taking steps to reduce or resolve sources of stress, such as conflicts at home or workplace demands

-- doing exercises to support mental and physical relaxation, such as deep breathing and meditation
+- practicing deep breathing and meditation exercises to support mental and physical relaxation

-- doing exercises, such as yoga and tai chi that promote gentle stretching or movement coupled with controlled breathing
+- doing activities, such as yoga and tai chi, that promote gentle movement or stretching and controlled breathing

 - talking with friends, family, partners, and roommates about troublesome feelings

-- seeking out local or online support groups made for people with similar symptoms
+- seeking out local or online support groups for people with similar experiences

-- creating a distraction-free sleeping environment to encourage quality sleep
+- creating a comfortable home environment that encourages quality sleep

-Anything that causes more emotional and physical stress than the body can handle can lead to a nervous breakdown or trigger an underlying medical condition.
+Anything that causes more stress than the body can handle may lead to a nervous breakdown or trigger symptoms of an underlying mental health condition.

 - severe or chronic medical conditions or injuries